-Promising enjoyably old-fashioned Southern Gothicism for a while, Catherine Crouch’s debut feature “Stray Dogs” starts creaking slowly and surely — albeit more slowly than surely — as the oldest barn door in the county once the meller-drammatick goods actually arrive.
+Promising enjoyably old-fashioned Southern Gothicism for a while, Catherine Crouch’s debut feature “Stray Dogs” starts creaking as slowly and surely — albeit more slowly than surely — as the oldest barn door in the county once the meller-drammatick goods actually arrive.
 Adapted from Julie Jensen’s stage play, pic still smacks very much of sawdust.
-The bigger problem is a story focus so stolid and heavy-handed it might well have seemed antique a half-century ago.
+But the bigger problem is a story focus so stolid and heavy-handed it might well have seemed antique a half-century ago.
 Technically competent production (shot in 35mm, but shown at S.F.
 Gay Fest in projected Beta) is best suited to cable slots.

 “Dogs” is a far cry from the vivid modernity of Cheryl Dunye’s “The Stranger Inside,” which Crouch co-wrote, though it takes itself just as seriously.
 That’s a mixed blessing: Director-adapter’s tight rein on perfs that might easily have gone over the top builds some tension, but poker-faced approach only makes the climactic standoff seem more ludicrous and hackneyed.